amchtwe/github-workflow-demo/README.md

 2. Pull from main / master remote repository
 3. working locally and push to remote fork repository
 4. Create pull request from fork repository to main / master repository
+5. Get appproval for PR
+6. Accept / Approve the changes